-An extensive inquiry into women’s stories and images in the Hebrew Bible, New Testament and related literature from the biblical period.
+An extensive inquiry into women's stories and images in the Hebrew Bible, New Testament and related literature from the biblical period.
 Explores the range of roles played by women within biblical narratives, the variety of metaphorical/symbolic uses of femininity in biblical traditions, and legal and ethical precepts related to the status of women in the biblical period.
 Methods and approaches from the social sciences, history, literary studies and theology, as shaped by feminist theory, will serve as the main guides for this study.
-Prerequisite: One course in religion, women’s studies, English or history, or DIVS:100.
-Enrolled students must have second-year standing or permission of instructor and their adviser.
-Same as RELI:207 and JWST:207.
+Prerequisites: Sophomore standing and one course from the following: a course in religious studies, a course in women's studies, a course in English, a course in history, or DIVS-100.
+Same as RELI-207 and JWST-207.
 4 SH.
-CC: Interdisciplinary, Diversity Intensive, Writing Intensive.
+CC: Diversity Intensive, Interdisciplinary, Writing Intensive.